 - 1.4.1 Any notice required by this constitution to be given means a notice in writing or a notice given using electronic communications to an address for the time being notified for that purpose.
-"Address" in relation to electronic communications includes any number or address used for the purposes of such communications. - 1.4.2 Proof that an envelope containing a notice was properly addressed, prepaid and posted shall be conclusive evidence that the notice was given.
-A notice shall be treated as delivered 48 hours after the envelope containing it was posted or, in the case of a notice contained in an electronic communication, 48 hours after it was sent. - 1.5 In addition, in this constitution:
+"Address" in relation to electronic communications includes any number or address used for the purposes of such communications. - 1.5 In addition, in this constitution:

-the 2006 Act is the National Health Service Act 2006;
+the 2006 Act is the National Health Service Act 2006:

-the 2012 Act is the Health and Social Care Act 2012;
+the 2012 Act is the Health and Care Act 2012;